Wrotham: Governance

-A 2008 report showed that Wrotham has experienced one of the greatest deteriorations of basic services, losing the most amenities in the previous four years.
+A 2008 report showed that Wrotham experienced one of the greatest deteriorations of basic services, losing the most amenities in the previous four years.

-Wrotham is in the parliamentary constituency of Tonbridge and Malling.
-Since the constituency's creation in 1974 it has been represented by two Members of Parliament: Sir John Stanley from 1974 to 2015 and Tom Tugendhat from 2015 onwards, both representing the Conservative Party.
+Wrotham is in the parliamentary constituency of Tonbridge and is represented by the Conservative Tom Tugendhat.

+Administrative history

+Wrotham was an ancient parish, and was formerly significantly larger than it is today, also including Borough Green, Platt, Plaxtol and Stansted.
+Stansted became a separate civil parish sometime before the nineteenth century.
+In 1863 the parish of Wrotham was made a local government district, governed by a local board.
+Such districts were reconstituted as urban districts in 1894.

+Although named after Wrotham, the urban district council was always based in Borough Green, which was growing to become the largest settlement in the parish following the opening of Wrotham railway station there in 1874 (renamed Borough Green and Wrotham in 1962).
+The council met at the Railway Hotel until 1902, then at a converted house it leased at 2 Sevenoaks Road from 1902 until 1924, before building its own headquarters at 16–18 Maidstone Road in 1924.
+Wrotham Urban District was abolished in 1934, with the area being absorbed into Malling Rural District and divided into the parishes of Borough Green (which also took some territory from Ightham), Platt, Plaxtol and Wrotham.
+Malling Rural District in turn was abolished in 1974 to become part of Tonbridge and Malling.

 Demography

 At the 2001 UK census, the Wrotham ward had a population of 1,815.
 The village had 759 households; of which, 42% were married couples, 29% were individuals, 9% were cohabiting couples, and 6% were lone parent families.
 20% of households had someone at pensionable age living alone.

 The ethnicity of the village was given as 99.2% white, 0.66% mixed race, and 0.16% Black.
 The place of birth of the town's residents was 95.9% United Kingdom (92.0% England), 0.4% Republic of Ireland, 0.8% other Western Europe, 0.4% Eastern Europe, 1.0% Africa, 0.8% Asia, 0.4% North America and 0.3% elsewhere.

 Religion was recorded as 74.81% Christian, 0.44% Jewish, 0.22% Buddhist, 0.17% Muslim and 0.17% Sikh.
 15.46% were recorded as having no religion, 0.33% had an alternative religion, and 8.42% did not state their religion.